 The procedure includes the following steps:

-A) UE pre-configuration: the provision of a default UE credential that allows for successful authentication of the device during the Initial Access step (step B).
+A) UE pre-configuration: The UE is provisioned with default UE credential that allows for successful authentication of the device during the Initial Access step (step B).
+If an agreement was in place between the UE and the SNPN, the UE might have been provisioned with some initial default configuration, including PLMN ID and NID of the SNPN, S-NSSAI, DNN needed to access the provisioning server.

-Editor's note: The default credential need to be defined by SA WG3.
+NOTE 1: The format of default credential need to be defined by SA WG3.

-Editor's note: If an agreement was in place between the UE vendor and the SNPN, the device might have been provisioned with some initial default configuration, including PLMN ID and NID of the SNPN; S-NSSAI, DNN, etc. This is FFS.

-B) Initial access: In this step, the device either manually or automatically (if the UE is loaded with initial access data) discovers and selects the O-SNPN network based on the broadcasted information.
+B) Initial access: If the O-SNPN provides support for onboarding, then the NG-RAN indicates this support in the SIB as “Support for onboarding” indicator In this step, the UE either manually or automatically (if the UE is loaded with initial access data) discovers and selects the O-SNPN network based on the broadcasted information.
+If multiple networks are broadcasting the “Support for onboarding” indication, then the UE will select a network at random.
 The UE identifies that it has no subscription to access the network.
-The UE registers to it by providing, e.g., its PEI and its default credentials, and may also provide additional information, such as an application identifier and/or Service Provider Identifier.
+The UE registers to O-SNPN by providing, e.g., its default credential and corresponding identity, and may also provide additional information, such as an application identifier and/or Service Provider Identifier.
+During the registration procedure, the UE provides an RRC indication that can be used by the NG-RAN to select an AMF for onboarding and an indication in the Registration Request indicating that the registration is for restricted onboarding service only.

 B1) The network authenticates the UE with the DCS and/or verify whether the UE is allowed to access the network for onboarding purposes.
 This authentication can be performed as either primary authentication or as Network Slice Specific Authentication and Authorisation (NSSAA).